Technical Reference

 Micro-Jog Averaging After a Western Digital Head Swap

 On Western Digital drives, a Micro-Jog value is the microscopic offset between the read element and the write element on each head, stored in the ROM adaptives (on many WD families this lives in Module 47).
-When a mechanical head swap installs donor heads whose physical offsets differ from the originals by more than roughly 200 to 300 hexadecimal counts, the drive will click, read nothing, or show severe performance degradation.
+When a mechanical head swap installs donor heads whose physical offsets differ from the originals by more than roughly 200 to 300 decimal counts, the drive will click, read nothing, or show severe performance degradation.
 Engineers resolve this through Micro-Jog Averaging: using the PC-3000 WD utility's ROM editor, they read the patient and donor Micro-Jog values, compute an averaged value per head, and write the averaged values back into the patient ROM.
 This narrows the calibration gap enough for the firmware to hold servo lock on the alien head stack.
 It is a ROM-edit procedure, not an interactive GUI walkthrough.

 Skill Transfer Across Disciplines